Black victims of U-Michigan doc seek equity in settlements

 Campus police began investigating him in 2018 after a former student-athlete wrote to athletic director Warde Manuel about being sexually abused during medical exams in the early 1970s.

-Insurance companies and courts rely on testimony of economic experts who use wage tables to calculate damages based on lost earnings and wages, according to a 2018 report by the Lawyers’ Committee for Civil Rights Under Law.
+Insurance companies and courts rely on testimony of economic experts who use wage tables to calculate damages, according to a 2018 report by the Lawyers’ Committee for Civil Rights Under Law.

-“How Race, Ethnicity, and Gender Impact Your Life’s Worth: Discrimination in Civil Damage Awards” says the data typically comes from the quarterly population survey by the U.S. Bureau of Labor.
+“How Race, Ethnicity, and Gender Impact Your Life’s Worth: Discrimination in Civil Damage Awards” says the data typically comes from the quarterly population survey by the U.S. Bureau of Labor Statistics.

 That data often is based on the race, ethnicity and gender of the person filing the lawsuit, and since Blacks, Latinos and Hispanics and women of all races typically earn less than white men, the damages offered and awarded often are less than what white men would receive, the report said.

-“The practice of forensic economists using race, gender or ethnicity to calculate civil damages really hurts communities of color and women because historically they have been paid less because of structural and systemic discrimination in the workplace,” said Dariely Rodriguez, director of the Economic Justice Project of the Lawyers’ Committee and co-author of the report.
+“The practice of forensic economists using race, gender or ethnicity to calculate civil damages really hurts communities of color and women because historically they have been paid less because of structural and systemic discrimination in the workplace,” said Dariely Rodriguez, director of the Economic Justice Project of the Lawyers’ Committee and the report’s co-author.

-“Ultimately, those damages are going to be lower than the damages that you see for white men,” she added.

-Dollar amounts of many settlements never are publicized because 90% of personal injury and wrongful death cases are settled out of court, Rodriguez said.
+Dollar amounts of many settlements aren’t publicized because 90% of personal injury and wrongful death cases are settled out of court, Rodriguez said.

-“Many of these cases never even make it to the courthouse,” she said.
-“A lot of the discrimination that we discussed in our report happens behind closed doors.”
+“A lot of the discrimination that we discussed in our report happens behind closed doors,” Rodriguez said.

 The Associated Press left messages Tuesday seeking comment from the National Association of Forensic Economics.